 1. Apply for Scholarships in China

 We hope you make use of this article once you decide to Study in China.
-If you would like to know the academic and living expenses of different countries, go visit our Cost of Studying and Living by Country page to compare and contrast the countries of your choice!
-Also, go over our list of Available Programs for International Students for more study options!
+If you would like to know the academic and living expenses of different countries, visit our Cost of Studying and Living by Country page to compare the countries of your choice.
+Also, go over our list of Available Programs for International Students!

 About the Author: Hyun Lee